Sou Soi Lam

 Sou Soi Lam (born 14 September 1989) is a Macau karateka.
 She won the silver medal in the women's kata event at the 2018 Asian Games held in Jakarta, Indonesia.
 In the same year, she also competed in the women's individual kata event at the 2018 World Karate Championships held in Madrid, Spain.

 She lost her bronze medal match at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+In 2023, she competed in the women's kata event at the 2022 Asian Games held in Hangzhou, China.